Samuel-Dainton/portfolio-project-1/README.md

 ### Manchester Escape Rooms

 Manchester offers a huge number of escape rooms that are growing more and more popular, most of which are fully booked for a full week ahead so it's safe to assume that more will appear in time to meet the demand.
-The goal of the website is to promote all of the companies fairly and equally to encourage users to view escape rooms they haven't yet tried and to push them towards interacting with the forums to grow a collective of likeminded teams and individuals.
+The goal of the website is to promote all of the companies fairly and equally to encourage users to view escape rooms they haven't yet tried and to push them towards interacting with the forums to grow a collective of like-minded teams and individuals.
 It also hopes to highlight the benefits of playing and offer experiences for all age ranges, group sizes and skill.

 ### User Stories
 * As a user I want to easily find information about the escape rooms in Manchester.